Rajagopala Chidambaram: Academic life

-After the test of the nuclear device at Pokharan in 1974, Chidambaram started ‘open research' in the area of high pressure physics.
+After the test of the nuclear device at Pokharan in 1974, Chidambaram started 'open research' in the area of high pressure physics.
 For this a complete range of instrumentation such as diamond anvil cells, and gas-gun for launching projectiles were indigenously built.
 He also laid the foundation of theoretical high-pressure research for calculation of equation of state and phase stability of materials by first principles techniques.
 The papers published by his high pressure group are also well cited.
-The one on ‘Omega Phase in Materials’ is considered a textbook by researchers in Condensed Matter Physics/ Materials Science.
-He is an excellent orator, brightest mind with understanding of diverse subjects.
-A scientific visionary of India.
+The one on 'Omega Phase in Materials' is considered a textbook by researchers in Condensed Matter Physics/ Materials Science.

 Nuclear program

 After receiving his doctorate in physics, Chidambaram joined the Bhabha Atomic Research Centre (BARC).
 He served as the director of the physics group initiating research on physical aspects of nuclear weapons.